model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 1. By default `kani` or `cargo kani` first verifies all contract harnesses (`proof_for_contract`) reachable from the file or in the local workspace respectively.
-2. Each contract that is used in a `stub_verified` is required to have at least one associated contract harness.
+2. Each contract (from the local crate[^external-contract-checking-expectations]) that is used in a `stub_verified` is required to have at least one associated contract harness.
    Kani reports any missing contract harnesses as errors.
-3. Kani verifies all non-contract harnesses enforcing that any occurrence of `stub_verified` has at least one correspondent contract harness, and that the verification of all contract harnesses succeeded. had at least one contract harness present and all verifications of contract harnesses succeeded.
+3. Kani verifies all regular harnesses *if* their `stub_verified` contracts passed step 1 and 2.

+[^external-contract-checking-expectations]: Contracts for functions from
+    external crates (crates from outside the workspace, which is not quite the definition of `extern crate` in Rust) are not checked by default.
+The expectation is that the library author providing the contract has performed this check.
+See also [open question](#open-questions) for a discussion on defaults and checking external contracts.

 When specific harnesses are selected (with `--harness`) contracts are not verified.